Mokilok22/RareAware/README.md

 # RareAware
 Rare spawn addon for WoW Classic

+NOTE: If the addon will not load for you, it is likely you have installed it with the wrong folder name.
+Make sure the folder is named "RareAware" and not "RareAware-master".

 -- Current Functionality --
 This addon displays information on your map about rare spawns within the world and only works for WoW Classic.
 You will also be notified in chat when you are nearby a possible rare spawn.